CallMiner's 2024 CX Landscape Report is here! |Download today

 Offer robust self-service options

 Develop self-service options like a comprehensive knowledge base, FAQs, tutorials, blogs posts, and other easily accessible content.
-Often, customers will look for ways to resolve their issue on their own before contacting customer service.
+Often, customers will look for ways to fix their issue on their own before contacting customer service.
 Keeping your self-service information resources up to date and ensuring that they’re easy for customers to find can help to improve FCR.

 For instance, a customer may have worked through several steps to resolving an issue before they call, so they really just need guidance with the last few steps.
 Self-service options also reduce the number of calls into the call center, which means you have more qualified agents with time to spend resolving more complex issues — during the first interaction.